Understanding DUI Arrests and Breath Tests in Florida

 - Some diets, including Keto

 Challenges can be made to breath testing.
 Motions to suppress or exclude the results can be filed by a criminal defense attorney if necessary.
-Sometimes, if this strategy is successful, the charges against the defendant will be dropped, and the defendant will be found not guilty.
+Sometimes, if this strategy is successful, the charges against the defendant may be dropped, and the defendant will potentially be found not guilty.

 - infrared light